JOIN US FOR AN EVENING BEYOND THE ORDINARY

 xChanges are Redwing Institute experiential gatherings beyond the ordinary.

-FILM SCREENING & MEET THE FILMMAKER
+FILM SCREENING AND GET ACQUAINTED WITH THE FILMMAKER

 We will be screening the latest documentary from Patagonia Films.

 Quietly, patiently, trees endure.
 They are the oldest living beings we come to know during our time on earth, living bridges into our planet’s expansive past.
 Treeline is a film celebrating the forests on which our species has always depended – and around which some skiers and snowboarders etch their entire lives.
 Patagonia’s latest film, this beautiful 40 minute documentary, directed by Vancouver outdoor culture photographer and filmmaker, Jordan Manley, follows a group of skiers, snowboarders, scientists and healers to the birch forests of Japan, the red cedars of British Columbia and the bristle cones of Nevada, as they explore an ancient story written in rings.